amankumar100/Java-Codes/README.md

 ## About

-This project is a stylish, clean Java application that does awesome things.
+This page contains almost all java codes.

 ## Features

 - ✅ Clean and modular Java code
-- 🚀 Fast performance
+- 🚀 Basic to advance
-- 🔧 Easy to configure
+- 🔧 No bug or error

 ## Getting Started